-The seedy texture in newborn baby poop is undigested milk fat and is more common on breastfed babies than those who are formula-fed.
-Seedy poop gradually disappears over time, normally after the first six weeks when the newborn digestive tract develops.
+The seedy texture in newborn baby poop is undigested milk fat and is more common in breastfed babies than formula-fed.
+Seedy poop gradually disappears over time, normally after the first six weeks when the newborn digestive tract matures.
 As long as your baby is gaining weight steadily and seems content, there is no reason to worry.

 What are the seeds in baby poop?

-Tiny seeds in poop – think squishy rice-to-sunflower-sized nuggets – in yellow-to-brown liquidy poop is simply undigested milkfat found in breastfed baby poop.
-Breastmilk notoriously causes very little waste, as it is specially engineered by nature to nourish your little one.
-The seeds are usually found in a yellow-orange runny poop that has a sweet smell in breastfed babies.
+Tiny seeds in poop, normally the size of rice or sunflower seeds, in yellow or brown poop is simply undigested milk fat found in breastfed babies.
+Breastmilk notoriously causes very little waste, as it is specially designed by nature to nourish your little one.
+In breastfed babies, the seeds are usually found in a yellow-orange runny poop that has a sweet smell.

 Does baby poop have to be seedy?